Mike Heslin, ‘Special Ops: Lioness’ Actor, Dies at 30

 “You were the most generous and giving person.
 It brings me peace to know that, through your wish to be a donor, you have given the gift of life to four different families.
 We are 3 weeks away from your birthday and 4 months shy of our 1 year wedding anniversary, but I know that you are in a better place and that heaven has gained another angel.
 Michael, in the words of Shania Twain: I’ll love you ‘forever and always.’”

 Heslin played Polo in two episodes of “Special Ops: Lioness.”
-His additional credits include “The Influencers,” “Younger,” and “The Holiday Proposal Plan.”
+His credits also include “Younger,” “The Influencers” and “The Holiday Proposal Plan.”

-In addition to acting in “The Influencers,” Heslin was also the show’s creator, writer, and director.
+In addition to acting in “The Influencers,” Heslin was the show’s creator, writer and director.
 In an interview with Film Inquiry, he explained the project began while he was working in social media in between acting jobs.

 The show also starred his husband as his character’s partner, Tyler.
 Heslin explained that his husband is “even more versed in this world than I am” and added, “I’m by no means knocking influencers or coming for anyone’s hustle.
 But I do think that social media makes it even easier for people to compare themselves to others and can generate feelings of inadequacy, especially in our youth.”